-- 4. For specific discussions related to the village policies, the forum meeting may invite the Village Government and/or the village council (BPD). - 5.
-In the event that the Communication Forum scheduled a meeting related to the imposition of obligations to the community, either in the form of charging in the form of money or other obligations, the Chair of Communication Forum must invite the Village Government and Village Council (BPD). - 6.
-The Village Government as the organizer and person in charge of the village government has the authority to occasionally hold the Communication Forum meetings to request information related to the Communication Forum activities. - The Communication Forum is obliged to formulate the provisions or procedures to hold meetings. - D. i.
-The Communication Forum meeting results can be in the form of a policy or action plan related to the household waste management technicalities. - 2.
-The meeting results must be held by all forum members. - The resulting policy must be informed to all members of Kutasari Village community through a mechanism determined by the Forum.
+- 2.1 The results of aspirations accommodated by each element member of Communication Forum will then be discussed in the forum - 2.2 The Chair of Communication Forum schedules an incidental meeting to discuss any input or problem. - 2.3 At this meeting, all members must attend or at least every representative element be present in the meeting. - 2.4 For specific discussions related to the village policies, the forum meeting may invite the Village Government and/or the village council (BPD). - 2.5 In the event that the Communication Forum scheduled a meeting related to the imposition of obligations to the community, either in the form of charging, in the form of money or other obligations, the Chair of Communication Forum must invite the Village Government and Village Council (BPD). - Village government and Village Council (BPD) as the village governance organizers process the discussion results made by the Communication Forum - 3.1 The Village Government as the organizer and person in charge of the village government has the authority to occasionally hold the Communication Forum meetings to request information related to the Communication Forum activities. - 3.2 The Communication Forum is obliged to formulate the provisions or procedures to hold meetings. - 4.
+Determination and dissemination of policies / action plans.

+- 4.1 The Communication Forum meeting results can be in the form of a policy or action plan related to the household waste management technicalities. - 4.2 The meeting results must be held by all forum members. - 4.3 The resulting policy must be informed to all members of Kutasari Village community through a mechanism determined by the Forum.